calben/UnrealPakLoaderPlugin/docs/README.md

 1. Copy paste the plugin into your Plugins directory under "PakLoader/".
 1. Clone this plugin directly into your Plugins directory.
 1. Use `git submodule add https://github.com/calben/UnrealPakLoaderPlugin Plugins/PakLoader` to maintain this plugin in your project using Git.

+Now that the plugin is in your plugin directory...

+1. Regenerate Visual Studio Project.
+1. Add PakLoader to the build by adding `PublicDependencyModuleNames.Add("PakLoader");` to your project's `*.Build.cs` under the other adds.
+1. Recompile your project.

 ## Project Checklist for Pak Loading